BrianWalczak/Mac-AppfromSH/README.md

 Step 6: Open “Resources”, and replace app.icns with your logo [It must be an ICNS file and it must be called “app.icns”]

-Step 7: Open Terminal and CD into the MacOS folder
+Step 7: Open Terminal and CD into the MacOS folder of your application

 Step 8: Run the following command: “chmod u+x main.command”